Plugin Discovery

 Internet connection is required to fetch plugin metadata, releases, and update information.

-Most install issues are resolved by checking OBS paths, allowing first-run security prompts, or retrying from release fallback links.
+Most install issues come down to OBS paths, security prompts, or version mismatches.

 Confirm OBS is installed, then set the OBS path manually inside Installer settings for portable or custom setups.